What does chasing losses even mean?

 Sports betting is becoming an increasingly popular form of gambling across Canada and is available on more platforms than ever.
 This pamphlet why sports betting is riskier than one might think.

-Read the Sports Betting pamphlet
+Read the pamphlet Read the pamphlet

 Social Media & Mental Health